Start with Why by Simon Sinek — Cliff Notes Summary for Salespeople

 - The biological argument — Why and How live in the limbic system (emotion, decision); What lives in the neocortex (language, analysis).
 Contested by modern neuroscience, useful as a marketing metaphor.

-- TED Talk virality basis — Sinek's 2009 TEDx Puget Sound talk became one of the three most-viewed talks of all time (60M+ views) and is the single biggest reason the framework reached Fortune 500 boardrooms.
+- TED Talk virality basis — Sinek's 2009 TEDx Puget Sound talk became one of the most-viewed TED talks of all time (60M+ views) and is the single biggest reason the framework reached Fortune 500 boardrooms.

 The Why-First Sales Pitch — Operating Loop